 Six-party meeting on North Korea set to start in Singapore

-US Secretary of State Condoleezza Rice and five other foreign ministers were set to meet in Singapore for the first time on Wednesday in an unofficial gathering focusing on North Korea's nuclear weapons programme, the dpa reported.
+US Secretary of State Condoleezza Rice and five other foreign ministers were set to meet for the first time Wednesday in an unofficial gathering in Singapore focusing on North Korea's nuclear weapons programme, reported dpa.

-North Korea also said it would finish disabling its plutonium reactor by October.
+North Korea said it would finish disabling its plutonium reactor by October.

 "The ball is actually in the North Korean court," Kim Sook, South Korean's main nuclear envoy, said on Tuesday.

 The talks come amid positive developments in the long-running effort to get North Korea to denuclearize.

 US President George W Bush has relaxed some of the US economic sanctions on North Korea.